 Learn by life stage

-Yes, you can (and you should) give to your grandchild's 529 education savings plan for a college education.
-But there's another kind of education you can help them with, too.
+Yes, you can (and you should) contribute to your grandchild's 529 education savings plan for a college education.
+But there's another kind of education you can help them with too.
 Use your experiences and values to teach them money skills that can empower them for a lifetime.

 Nurture budding entrepreneurs to help them see that making money takes creativity, work and perseverance.
 Younger children will love selling lemonade or cookies, while older ones can earn big bucks with a neighborhood dog-walking or lawn-mowing business.
 Get creative!
 If they’re tech heads, they could earn extra cash setting up computers and phones for people who aren’t as savvy.
 Are they passionate about crafting?
 Encourage them to set up a holiday boutique to sell their wares.
 Help them divvy up their earnings, providing guidance to put a small percentage in their 529 savings plan.
 As time goes by, check the balance together to see how it can grow.